Check out these easy hikes in Banff that are family-friendly, as we know many are not up for death-defying mountain summits in the Canadian Rockies.

 Moraine Lake Shoreline

-You’ll be shocked at how few visitors to Moraine Lake go just a little further and hike along with one of the area’s most accessible trails.
-So if you are looking to get away from crowds at the rockpile, consider walking this path!
-The hike’s end is a boardwalk near the waters flowing down from Wenkchemna pass.
+It’s an easy hike and one of the area’s most accessible trails.
+So, if you want to escape crowds at the Rockpile, consider walking this path!
+The hike’s end is a boardwalk near the waters flowing down from Wenkchemna Pass.

 More Information On Moraine Lake